2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/razor/razor-component.md

 ---
 # RazorComponent API

-As of 2sxc 12, all Razor templates should start with a line like
+For current best-practices, all Razor templates should start with a line like
-`@inherits Custom.Hybrid.Razor12` or `@inherits Custom.Dnn.Razor12`
+`@inherits Custom.Hybrid.Razor14` to make sure that it has all the new features.
-to make sure that it has all the new features.
+If you really need DNN features such as the `.Dnn` object use `@inherits Custom.Dnn.Razor12`.

 > [!WARNING]
 > If you don't specify this first line, your code will inherit from a different class,
 > so many features won't work as documented.

 [!include["Razor Tutorials"](~/shared/tutorials/razor.md)]